Boozt-Team-Panda/opportunityPlaybook/playbook-content.md

 ### Example Discovery Log:

 - **Opportunity:** Improve conversion rate for first-time mobile app users.
-- **Team:** Growth Squad
+- **Team:** Account Squad
-- **Discovery Question:** What are the main friction points for new users completing their first purchase on the mobile app?
+- **Discovery Question:** What are the main friction points for new users completing their first purchase on mobile app?
 - **Hypothesis:** New users abandon the app due to a confusing checkout flow and lack of trust signals.
 - **Discovery Method(s):** Usability testing with 5 first-time users, Hotjar recordings analysis, A/B test of simplified checkout form.
 - **Key Learnings/Insights:** Users struggle with creating an account before checkout.
 Trust signals (e.g., payment badges) are not prominent enough.